sudoarchie/RETIC/README.md

 ## Introduction

-RETIC is a ticket reshelling company that helps individuals and organizations resell their event tickets securely and efficiently.
+RETIC is a ticket reselling company that helps individuals and organizations resell their event tickets securely and efficiently.
 We understand that sometimes plans change, and it can be challenging to find a suitable buyer for your tickets.
 Our platform provides a trusted marketplace for ticket sellers and buyers, ensuring a smooth and reliable experience for both parties.

 ## Features